EDUCBA Logo

 • XML is just a piece of information wrapped in tags, just like the above-mentioned note.

-• Usually, most of the XML applications work as expected even if you add new data (or it is removed).
+• Usually, most XML applications work as expected, even if you add new data (or it is removed).

-• XML Simplifies tasks like data transport, data sharing, data availability & platform changes.
+• XML Simplifies tasks like data transport, sharing, availability & platform changes.

 • The XML standard is a flexible & easy way to create information formats.

-• XML helps out in electronically sharing structured data via the public Internet or through a corporate network.
+• XML helps electronically share structured data via public or corporate networks.

 • XML is a hierarchical structure.